jupitararay/jupitararay.github.io/content/_index.md

 action_type: text
 title: Jupitara Ray
 subtitle: PhD student in Linguistics
 description:  Hello!
 I am a Ph.D. student in Linguistics at Boston University.
 I work with under-studied languages in the SULa Lab.
-I am interested in understanding and describing the phonetics and phonology of under-described studied languages.
+I am interested in understanding and describing the phonetics and phonology of under-described languages.
 image_left: false
 images:
 - img/profile-modified-2.png